 Later, when a monk named Kokak Sonthor gained enlightenment and became the Buddha, the evil spirits asked permission, “When can we eat?”
 The Buddha said they had to wait for the next Buddha of the Kathakot Buddhist realm.
 Hence, in the current realm, the evil spirits cannot eat.

-When the evil spirits went to the next monk Kamanou after he became Buddha gave the same answer.
+When the evil spirits went to the next monk, Kamanou, after he became Buddha, he gave the same answer.
 It continued later to another monk, Kasakbour.

-Finally, when Pneah Samphot became a Buddha, he told the evil spirits to wait for their relative – Kind Bath Pempeksa, to give their offerings, and mentioned that with dedication the food will be theirs.
+Finally, when Pneah Samphot became a Buddha, he told the evil spirits to wait for their relative, Kind Bath Pempeksa, to give their offerings, and mentioned that with dedication, the food would be theirs.
 But the King did not dedicate any offering to the spirits.
-Thus the spirits cried all night.
+Thus, the spirits cried all night.

 So the King made another offering and dedicated all the food and merits to the relatives this time.
-The evil spirits received the dedication and finally reborn into paradise.
-From that day onwards, on Pchum Ben day family members offer food to the ancestors to gain some relief.
+The evil spirits received the dedication and were finally reborn into paradise.
+From that day onwards, on Pchum Ben day, family members offer food to the ancestors to gain some relief.

 How to Celebrate Pchum Ben?